adeze/vscode-canvas/docs/user_stories3.md

      lets prepare this codebase for release as opesource, lets start with the icons of the marketplace , also tell me what do next

+    add  gruop selection  to move and delete a group of nodes

+    save also the name of the model in the node, added it the jsoncavas so its saved after closing